Bicycle Hub Bearings

 by John Neugent

 John Neugent probably knows more about bicycle wheels than anyone else alive.
 Maybe more about bikes as well.
 He's spent his life in the bike business, at every level.
-He now owns Neuvation Cycling from which he has sold more than 25,000 sets of high-end wheels, all of which are now built in his California workshop. —Chairman Bill
+He now owns Neugent Cycling, a firm devoted to delivering world-class equipment at the lowest possible price.
+If you are in the market for a set of wheels, please, check out John's site.
+He really knows his stuff. —Chairman Bill

 In the old days when I started in the bike business, most hubs used loose ball bearings with forged cups and cones.
 The high quality hubs (Campy) machined the races in the cups and on the cones to make them smoother.